About the Director, Helene Atwan

 - Free for All (2002) by Wendy Kaminer, a lawyer and social critic.

-- From the Palmer Raids to the Patriot Act (2007) by Christopher M. Finan, the president of American Booksellers Foundation for Free Expression.
+- From the Palmer Raids to the Patriot Act (2007) and Drunks (2017) by Christopher M. Finan, the president of American Booksellers Foundation for Free Expression.

 - Choosing Naia (2003) by Mitchell Zuckoff, a professor of journalism at Boston University.